telerik/maui-docs/controls/maskedentry/overview.md

 * Keyboard support&mdash;The MaskedEntry supports arrow-key keyboard navigation for implementing various commands in your desktop application.

+* Keyboard property&mdash;The MaskedEntry Keyboard property allows you to set the Keyboard type.

 * [flexible Stying API]({%slug maskedentry-styling%})for changing the clear button color, background color of the input and background color of the control.

 * [Globalization support]({%slug maskedentry-globalization%})&mdash;The MaskedEntry allows you to develop your application in such a way that it works with respect to the target device culture.